heart of origin

 Saturday, September 1

-Welcome to the premiere of the Revel Radio Project and our Season 10 Launch Party!
-Revel in a gorgeous new work, Heart of Origin: Six Poems of Rita Dove by Luke Mayernik, and much more.
+Welcome to the debut of the Revel Radio Project and our Season 10 Launch Party!
+Revel in a pre-show jam with invoke, the Austin premiere of a gorgeous new work, Heart of Origin: Six Poems of Rita Dove by Luke Mayernik, a chat about life and art with the artists, and The Birds Will Still Be Singing by Elvis Costello.

 1111 W. Anderson Lane, Austin, TX 78757